 What is Market Segmentation?

 All the customers do not have similar needs.
 Identification of customers is one of the fundamentals of this strategy.
-It is much simpler to provide a small submarket of similar characteristics than catering the products to a vast diversified market.
+Providing a small submarket with similar characteristics is much simpler than catering the products to a vast diversified market.

-After creating these submarkets, a common product is launched that will fulfil the needs of this particular niche.
-Several characteristics like income, personality traits, age etc. are taken into consideration while creating these submarkets.
+After creating these submarkets, a common product is launched that will fulfill the needs of this particular niche.
+Several characteristics like income, personality traits, age, etc., are taken into consideration while creating these submarkets.

 The entire market is tapped more conveniently.
 The efforts and inventory of a firm are concentrated effectively and economically.
 Advertising the products and thereby selling them to these submarkets is done optimally.